jcarolinares/lametric-apps-coronavirus-spain/README.md

 * You will need to create your own lametric time app and get the token at [https://developer.lametric.com](https://developer.lametric.com)

-* Create a "config" file in this folder with the following data:
+* Create a "config" file in this folder with the following data that you will find in your lametric developer page:

 [lametric]

 token = '<your_token>'
+push_url <your_url_not_quotations>